salesforce.com (NYSE:CRM) Issues FY 2022 Earnings Guidance

-salesforce.com (NYSE:CRM) last posted its quarterly earnings data on Tuesday, August 24th.
-The CRM provider reported $1.48 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.92 by $0.56.
-The business had revenue of $6.34 billion during the quarter, compared to the consensus estimate of $6.25 billion. salesforce.com had a return on equity of 8.02% and a net margin of 19.88%. salesforce.com’s quarterly revenue was up 23.1% on a year-over-year basis.
-During the same period last year, the company earned $1.44 earnings per share.
-As a group, research analysts forecast that salesforce.com will post 1.6 EPS for the current fiscal year.
+salesforce.com (NYSE:CRM) last released its quarterly earnings data on Tuesday, August 24th.
+The CRM provider reported $1.48 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.92 by $0.56.
+The firm had revenue of $6.34 billion for the quarter, compared to analyst estimates of $6.25 billion. salesforce.com had a net margin of 9.99% and a return on equity of 7.15%.
+The business’s quarterly revenue was up 23.1% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $1.44 earnings per share.
+As a group, analysts forecast that salesforce.com will post 2.09 EPS for the current year.

-In other salesforce.com news, CAO Joe Allanson sold 313 shares of salesforce.com stock in a transaction on Wednesday, June 23rd.
-The stock was sold at an average price of $242.40, for a total value of $75,871.20.
-Following the completion of the transaction, the chief accounting officer now directly owns 31,398 shares of the company’s stock, valued at approximately $7,610,875.20.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO Marc Benioff sold 20,000 shares of the business’s stock in a transaction on Tuesday, June 15th.
-The stock was sold at an average price of $243.51, for a total value of $4,870,200.00.
+In other salesforce.com news, insider Parker Harris sold 4,300 shares of the business’s stock in a transaction that occurred on Tuesday, June 22nd.
+The stock was sold at an average price of $242.65, for a total value of $1,043,395.00.
+Following the completion of the sale, the insider now owns 85,431 shares in the company, valued at $20,729,832.15.
+The sale was disclosed in a document filed with the SEC, which is available through this link.
+Also, insider Srinivas Tallapragada sold 5,000 shares of salesforce.com stock in a transaction on Monday, June 7th.
+The shares were sold at an average price of $236.60, for a total transaction of $1,183,000.00.
+Following the completion of the transaction, the insider now directly owns 67,204 shares in the company, valued at $15,900,466.40.
 The disclosure for this sale can be found here.
-Insiders sold a total of 637,781 shares of company stock valued at $156,736,560 over the last ninety days.
-Insiders own 4.10% of the company’s stock.
+Over the last 90 days, insiders sold 690,921 shares of company stock worth $171,227,395.
+4.10% of the stock is owned by insiders.

 An institutional investor recently raised its position in salesforce.com stock.
-Morgan Stanley increased its position in shares of salesforce.com, inc. (NYSE:CRM) by 20.2% during the second quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 16,563,897 shares of the CRM provider’s stock after acquiring an additional 2,787,393 shares during the period.
-Morgan Stanley owned about 1.79% of salesforce.com worth $4,046,065,000 at the end of the most recent reporting period.
-Hedge funds and other institutional investors own 69.98% of the company’s stock.
+Morgan Stanley boosted its stake in salesforce.com, inc. (NYSE:CRM) by 20.2% during the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 16,563,897 shares of the CRM provider’s stock after acquiring an additional 2,787,393 shares during the period.
+Morgan Stanley owned 1.79% of salesforce.com worth $4,046,065,000 as of its most recent SEC filing.
+Institutional investors own 77.33% of the company’s stock.

 salesforce.com, inc. engages in the design and development of cloud-based enterprise software for customer relationship management.
 Its solutions include sales force automation, customer service and support, marketing automation, digital commerce, community management, collaboration, industry-specific solutions, and salesforce platform.